jehugaleahsa/NRest/README.md

 NTLM authentication is usually used to connect to a server using Windows authentication.
 You can call `UseNtlmAuthentication` with or without a user name/password.
 If you don't provide a user name/password, it uses the default credentials, which usually belong to the user running the process.

 You can also pass your access token when using OAuth2, by calling the various `UseOAuth2*` methods, depending on how you want to pass your access token (header, query string, URL-encoded data, etc.).

+## URI Templates (RFC 6570)
+The URI templates you pass to the client can be a lot more complex than simple placeholders.
+NRest supports level 4 URI templates based on [RFC 6570](https://tools.ietf.org/html/rfc6570).
+This makes it a lot easier to build complex URLs, especially those containing embedded IDs, query strings, path segments (#) and other URI oddities.
+For example, here is a very complex URI that would be a pain to build otherwise:

+    UriTemplate template = new UriTemplate("http://localhost{+port}/api{/version}/customers{?q,pagenum,pagesize}{#section}");
+    string uri = template.Expand(new
+    {
+        port = ":8080",
+        version = "v2",
+        q = "rest",
+        pagenum = 3,
+        pagesize = (int?)null,
+        section = "results"
+    });

+Internally, the `RestClient` uses the `UriTemplate` class to create URIs.
+This class takes a URI template and an `object` or `IDictionary` with properties/keys matching what's in the template.
+It replaces the placeholders with the associated values.
+The template above will result in `http://localhost:8080/api/v2/customers?q=rest&pagenum=3&pagesize=#results`.
+You can work with the `UriTemplate` class directly if desired.

 ## License
 This is free and unencumbered software released into the public domain.